South Korea's big churches reopen with designated seats, size limits

 Last Sunday, South Korea extended its social distancing policy until May 5 but offered some relief for religious and sports facilities previously subject to strict restrictions.

-A secretive church, the Shincheonji Church of Jesus, was at the epicenter of South Korea’s coroavirus outbreak, with about half of the country’s total infections of 10,728 linked to its members.
+A secretive church, the Shincheonji Church of Jesus, was at the epicenter of South Korea’s coronavirus outbreak, with about half of the country’s total infections of 10,728 linked to its members.

+The first confirmed patient in the church, South Korea’s 31st overall, was discharged from a hospital on Friday after being treated for over two months, the hospital in the southeastern city of Daegu said on Sunday.

 South Korea managed to curb the first major outbreak outside China with massive testing and aggressive contact tracing but there have been a series of small outbreaks involving churches and other clusters.